knpuniversity/oo/knpu/episode2/container-rescue.md

 ### Adding Arguments?
 Simple

 The benefits are huge.
 Here's one.
 Imagine we need to give `BattleManager` a few constructor arguments.
-Once we've done that, the only other code we need to touch is right here inside Container.
-We *don't* need to go everywhere in our code - like `battle.php` - and change *anything*.
+Once we've done that, the *only* code we need to touch outside of `BattleManager` is right here inside Container.
+We *don't* need to go anywhere else - like `battle.php` - and change *anything*.
 We just say `$container->getBattleManager()` and the `Container` class will take care of all of the work to create that object.

 ### Objects aren't Created Until/Unless Needed

 But wait, there's more!
 Before, at the top of our files - like `index.php` - we created *all* of our objects.
 So if we had 50 different useful service objects, we'd create them all right here.
+How wasteful.

 But with the `Container` idea, none of these objects are created until and *unless* you ask for them.
 For example, `index.php` never calls `$container->getBattleManager()`.
 So the `BattleManager` object is never created.
-We save previous CPUs and memory.
+We save precious CPUs and memory.

 ## Containers: A Pattern